This spring we noticed a robin building a nest on top of our porch light.

 I say, live the way you normally do.
 The sooner the better.

 If the eggs hatch and they have young, the Robins can be unnervingly aggressive.
-They won't hurt you, but, they swoop and sometimes touch you.
+They won't hurt you, but, they will swoop and sometimes even tap you.
+Wear a hat.

 Yes, when it comes to the dog, watch him.
 Baby Robins always seem to land on the ground after leaving the nest.
 But, they are gone in a day or two.